 Our district's commitment and belief that learning is a life-long journey are evident in our Board Policy GAD, which requires all GCPS employees to earn 20 staff development hours annually.
-These hours should align directly to the vision, mission, and goals of the district, LSPI goals, RBES goals, and/or area of certification.
-They are earned through participation in local school staff development sessions, district-sponsored opportunities, and/or external offerings from approved agencies.
+These hours should align directly with the district's vision, mission, and goals, LSPI goals, RBES goals, and/or certification area.
+They are earned through local school staff development sessions, district- sponsored opportunities, and/or external offerings from approved agencies.
 To search and register for upcoming district-wide staff development opportunities, refer to the Employee Portal, click on the icon for PD&E or contact the Staff Development Department at 678-301-7095.